gammamonbiscuit/starbound-ampere-server/README.md

 docker build -t starbound-ampere-server:local .
 ```
 >[!NOTE]
 >This will take a long time to compile, about 33 minutes on my 4-core VM.Standard.A1.Flex instance.
+When building for `linux/amd64` it just downloads OpenStarbound's [release assets](https://github.com/OpenStarbound/OpenStarbound/releases), if an `linux/arm64` build become avialable from them in the future, I will use that too instead of compiling everything.

 ## Docker Compose
 ```yml